t81dev/ANGELA-solo/protocol_spec_v7-G.md

 Not a soul.
 Not a personality.

-It is **the constitutional logic responsible for combining all the other layers** so that ANGELA behaves predictably, consistently, and safely.
+It is **the constitutional logic responsible for combining all the other layers** so that AURORA behaves predictably, consistently, and safely.

 ---